Optimal control of a dissipative micromaser quantum battery in the ultrastrong coupling regime: Model

 The focus of our analysis is a specific and conceptually rich model of quantum battery based on the micromaser architecture.
 The micromaser battery consists of a single-mode electromagnetic field confined in a high-quality cavity, which serves as the quantum battery ($B$), that sequentially interacts with a stream of identically prepared two-level quantum systems (atomic~\cite{Harochebook} or superconducting~\cite{Blais2021} qubits) $\{q_k\}$ \cite{shaghaghi2022, shaghaghi2023} (see figure \ref{sketch_model} for a pictorial representation).
 In the ideal model, the stream of qubits has fixed velocity and the rate of injection is low enough that the atoms traverse the cavity one by one (i.e., there are never two atoms in the cavity at the same time).
 Moreover, under realistic conditions, qubits can be assumed to be non-interacting and initially uncorrelated with each other.
 Therefore, the dynamics is described by a basic Markovian collision model.

-Each qubit interacts with the cavity for a fixed time interval $ \tau $.
-The interaction between the qubit and the cavity mode is well-described by the quantum Rabi model \cite{Meystre2007,braak2011prl}, whose total Hamiltonian is given by\footnote{ In what follows, we discuss the micromaser quantum battery in the Schr{\"o}dinger picture, where the total Hamiltonian~\eqref{eq:H_tot_micromaser} is time-independent.
+The interaction between the qubit and the cavity mode is well described by the quantum Rabi model \cite{Meystre2007,braak2011prl}, whose total Hamiltonian is given by\footnote{ In what follows, we discuss the micromaser quantum battery in the Schr{\"o}dinger picture, where the total Hamiltonian~\eqref{eq:H_tot_micromaser} is time-independent.
 This choice allows us to directly apply the GKLS master equation~\eqref{eq:GKLS_me}.
 In the interaction picture, instead, the presence of counter-rotating terms renders the Hamiltonian~\eqref{eq:H_tot_micromaser} explicitly time-dependent, thereby complicating both the derivation and the interpretation of the open system dynamics.
-We stress this point because previous works addressed the micromaser battery dynamics in the interaction picture \cite{shaghaghi2022,shaghaghi2023} However, one should keep in mind that formulating a collision model in the interaction picture or in the Schr{\"o}dinger picture generally corresponds to different physical scenarios, depending on the adopted representation \cite{razzoli2026cmspip}. }
+We stress this point because previous works addressed the micromaser battery dynamics in the interaction picture \cite{shaghaghi2022,shaghaghi2023} However, one should keep in mind that formulating a collision model in the interaction picture or in the Schr{\"o}dinger picture generally corresponds to different physical scenarios, depending on the adopted representation \cite{razzoli2026cmspip}.}

 where the free and interaction Hamiltonians are, respectively,

 Here, $\hat{a}^{(\dagger)}$ is the cavity annihilation (creation) operator, $\hat{\sigma}_{+(-)}$ is the qubit raising (lowering) operator, $\hat{\sigma}_{z}$ is the Pauli $z$ operator, $\hbar$ is the reduced Planck constant (we set $\hbar=1$ throughout), \( \omega_{q(B)} \) is the qubit (cavity) frequency, and $g$ is the coupling strength between the field and the qubit.
 We focus on the resonant case where the qubit and cavity frequencies are matched, i.e., \( \omega_q = \omega_B \equiv \omega \).